 Korai Bhindi Gosht £14.80.
 This was an off menu item and something which I love and order whenever I go to a curry house.
 Their rendition was not stage perfect sadly as it lacked spice punch and flavour in general.
 The tomato sauce was very prominent in and amongst the thankfully tender lamb which meant for an imbalanced dish.

 Bombay Aloo – potatoes cooked with hot spices £4.4.
-Lukewarm in heat and taste, end of story.
+Lukewarm in heat and taste meant that even the sides are stuttering along.

 Saag Bhaji – ‘fresh spinach tempered onions and garlic’ £4.40.
 I’ve never had frozen spinach before but if I ever did then I can imagine it tastes like this insipid bowl of vegetables.

 Cheese naan £3.40.
 Cheese and carbs is the perfect marriage and this was exactly that.
-I’m not going to question the authenticity, neither should you.
+I’m not going to question the authenticity, neither should you, but I didn’t care as it was the most majestic thing I ate all night.

 Talking with pictures.